Filed Date: Dec. 9, 2009

 Plaintiff Description:

-Prisoners incarcerated at the Security Housing Unit for a period of 11–22 years on behalf of one class of all prisoners who were assigned to an indeterminate term at the Pelican Bay SHU on the basis of gang validation under the policies and procedures in place as of September 10, 2012 and another class of all prisoners who were or would be assigned to the Pelican Bay SHU for a period of more than ten continuous years.
+Prisoners incarcerated in the Security Housing Unit ("SHU") at California's Pelican Bay prison for a period of 11–22 years, on behalf of (1) all prisoners who were assigned to an indeterminate term at the Pelican Bay SHU on the basis of gang validation under the policies and procedures in place as of September 10, 2012, and (2) all prisoners who were or would be assigned to the Pelican Bay SHU for a period of more than ten continuous years.

 Plaintiff Type(s):